Arrest made after online racial abuse of West Brom player | Sports-Games

 Late Friday, West Midlands Police said it had taken a 49-year-old man from Kingswinford into custody for questioning.
 The town is 10 miles from West Bromwich.

-“Our dedicated football hate crime officer is also investigating another report of a racist comment towards the same footballer,” the police said.
-“We will not tolerate racism.”
-West Brom had called for the “ toughest available legal punishment.''
+''Our dedicated football hate crime officer is also investigating another report of a racist comment towards the same footballer,'' the police said. ''We will not tolerate racism.''
+The unidentified man ''has been released under investigation while enquiries continue,'' police said in a statement on Saturday.

+West Brom had called for the '' toughest available legal punishment.''
 Sawyers' case wasn't even the latest example of a Black athlete being targeted online.

-“This club finds racism and all forms of discriminatory behaviour completely unacceptable,” Chelsea said in a statement early Saturday.
+''This club finds racism and all forms of discriminatory behavior completely unacceptable,'' Chelsea said in a statement early Saturday.

 Premier League chief executive Richard Masters on Friday called on social media companies to take action.